Hayward starting his free-agent tour, as West gets tougher

 It was a run on point guards all over the league:

 Not only did the Warriors keep Curry, but also agreed to keep Shaun Livingston for three more years.
+Jrue Holiday got $126 million in a five-year deal with New Orleans, with incentives possibly pushing that one to $150 million.
 Patty Mills is returning to San Antonio for the next four years at $50 million, and Jeff Teague agreed with Minnesota on a three-year, $57 million deal.
 John Wall was offered a four-year extension worth $168 million by the Wizards, also falling into that so-called Supermax category.

 The Supermax is a part of the new Collective Bargaining Agreement, which also went into effect Saturday after being ratified by the league and the National Basketball Players Association earlier this year.